Deposits

 Latency

 The latency of deposits is mainly determined by the L1-initiated transaction inclusion time.
 This refers to the total time from the submission of an L1-initiated transaction to L1 until it is included in an L2 block.
 This timing depends on how closely the sequencer follows L1.
 In keystore, the sequencer lags behind L1 blocks by 10–30 blocks.
+The latency of a withdrawal can be broken down into two parts:- Proof generation time: the total time it takes for the signature prover to generate the ZK proof(s) for a transaction.

 - Transaction finalization: the total time from the submission of a transaction to the sequencer until it is finalized on the L1 bridge.